Design Any

 Custom Turn Labels & Tutorial

 Turn labels (T1, T2, T3…) appear automatically at each detected apex, but you can also manually define where a turn starts and ends and give it any name — Eau Rouge, Maggotts, the Corkscrew.
-An in-app tutorial walks new users through the whole tool the first time they open it.
+An in-app tutorial walks new users through the whole tool — replay it any time from Settings, or switch it off entirely once you know your way around.

 F1